lnguyenh/blendserv/README.md

 # Blendserv

 ## What is it?
 Blendserv is a simple webserver that runs on a Raspberry Pi.
-It allows toggling an alarm-light siren with a simple http request.
-Perfect for some extra fun when deploying production code at work for example.
+It allows toggling an alarm-light siren with http requests.
+Perfect for some extra fun when deploying new code in production.

 <img src="siren.jpg" width="30%"><img src="gpio.jpg" width="30%">